Defending a College Student Against Sexual Battery Charges

 If the victim is over the age of 12 and the offender is over the age of 18, with violence, a threat of force or incapacitation of the victim, it is considered a first degree felony and penalties include a fine and up to 30 years in prison.

 These hefty penalties, along with the collateral damage of a sexual battery charge, exemplify the importance of presenting an adequate defense for your college student.
-When defending these types of charges, the attorney may argue that the sexual encounter was consensual or that accused lacked mental capacity to control his or her behavior, which is often the case when alcohol and substance abuse is involved.
+When defending these types of charges, the lawyer may argue that the sexual encounter was consensual or that accused lacked mental capacity to control his or her behavior, which is often the case when alcohol and substance abuse is involved.

-If your college student is facing sexual battery charges, our Miami attorneys can help ensure his or her rights are protected throughout each step of the way.
+If your college student is facing sexual battery charges, our Miami lawyers can help ensure his or her rights are protected throughout each step of the way.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.